conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 - `metadata.name` must belong to the Application Instance

 **Conduktor annotations**
-- `conduktor.io/auto-restart-enabled` is optional (default `"false"`).
+- `metadata.autoRestart.enabled` is optional (default `"false"`).
 Defines whether the Console Automatic Restart feature is enabled for this Connector
+  - Previously `conduktor.io/auto-restart-enabled` in 1.28 and below
-- `conduktor.io/auto-restart-frequency` is optional (default `600`, meaning 10 minutes).
+- `metadata.autoRestart.frequency` is optional (default `600`, meaning 10 minutes).
 Defines the delay between consecutive restart attempts
+  - Previously `conduktor.io/auto-restart-frequency` in 1.28 and below